-In this context, the ambition of policy-makers internationally to take action on climate change needs to be reassessed.
+In this context, it is critical to reassess the appetite of policy-makers in taking ambitious action on climate change.
 In the lead-up to the first 'global stocktake' in 2018, the practical challenges of emissions reductions persist and a step change is needed to achieve the goals of the Paris Agreement.

 This 21st annual Chatham House Climate Change conference will address:

-- Global climate policies and dynamics of international leadership of the climate change agenda
+- New dynamics of international leadership of the climate change agenda

-- The extent of carbon pricing schemes and the prospects for expansion
+- The future of carbon pricing regimes and the prospects for expansion

 The Chatham House Rule